 Now, what about dairy?
 This is a tricky one.
 While many paleo enthusiasts are adamant that dairy should not be included in our diets, there is also evidence that children need milk proteins until at least the age of 5.
 This makes sense from an evolutionary point of view because prehistorically (and indeed until only the last hundred years or so), children were breastfed until at least 3 or 4 years old, and often older.
 In our current society, this is rare (I am a strong supporter of breastfeeding but both my girls still weaned shortly after turning 2).
 So supplementing a child’s diet with dairy seems like a good idea (this is what we would call a lacto-paleo diet or a primal diet).
 But, how can you avoid the gut irritants found in commercially available pasteurized cow’s milk?
 Cultured dairy tends to be better, so try to stick to yogurt and kefir (whole fat is better too).
 Even better is yogurt from grass-fed cows, which is pretty easy to find these days (Whole Foods has a few different options).
 Your local farmer’s market may have raw cheese from grass-fed cows too (and I’ve heard that Trader Joe’s has a pastured cheddar).
 Goat’s milk and goat’s milk products are also a good choice because they tend to be less problematic, and are very easy to find these days.
 Many paleo enthusiasts believe in giving their children raw milk (again, ideally from grass-fed cows or goats).
 While the nutritional quality is higher and the milk contains many beneficial enzymes, you really need to know where your raw milk is coming from, especially about the health of the cows.
 Remember that unpasteurized milk was the main source of tuberculosis just a century ago.
 I am still researching this as an option for my family, and am not at a point where I can recommend it across the board.

-I will soon be launching a new section of my blog that is just tips and recipes for feeding babies and kids.
-I am working on a bunch of paleo snack foods, ranging from “super-fast and easy” to “more work but worth it”.
+Please see this section of my blog that is dedicated to posts about feeding babies and kids, and other topics for Paleo families.
 I hope that the blog posts in this section will provide you with ideas, moral support and also recipes to help you transition your children to paleolithic nutrition.